javanhut/Vem/docs/tutorial.md

 - Read `DEBUG_FINDINGS.md` for known issues and workarounds
 - Open an issue on GitHub if you find bugs

-## Welcome to ProjectVem
+## Welcome to Vem

-You're now ready to start using ProjectVem productively.
+You're now ready to start using Vem productively.
 Remember:

 - Start in NORMAL mode
 - Press `i` to insert text